Improving Action Quality Assessment using Weighted Aggregation: Introduction

-\item To the best of our knowledge, this is the first work to do a comparative analysis of the effect of the depth, convolution type, and input clip size of the ResNet feature extractor on the final quality of the scores predicted in AQA. \item A learning-based aggregation technique novel in the field of AQA. \item One of our approaches outperform all the previous works in this domain on the MTL-AQA dataset.
+\textbf{Contributions:} \begin{itemize} \item We propose a novel learning-based light-weight aggregation technique called Weight-Decider and demonstrate that it can improve the AQA pipeline's performance. \item To the best of our knowledge, this is the first work to do a comparative analysis of the effect of the depth, convolution type, and input clip size of the ResNet feature extractor on the final quality of the scores predicted in AQA. \item One of our approaches outperforms all the previous works in AQA on the MTL-AQA dataset. \end{itemize}